Counterfactual Evaluation for Blind Attack Detection in LLM-based Evaluation Systems: Introduction

 Advancements in artificial intelligence have been propelled by shared tasks and benchmarks, which provide standardized evaluation and foster rigorous comparison.
 While platforms like Kaggle~\cite{kaggle} and datasets such as ImageNet~\cite{imagenet}, COCO~\cite{coco}, and Cityscapes~\cite{cityscapes} have advanced machine learning, data mining, and computer vision, natural language processing (NLP) has progressed through benchmarks like GLUE~\cite{glue}, SuperGLUE~\cite{superglue}, and SQuAD~\cite{squad}.

 In recent years, large language models (LLMs) have demonstrated robust reasoning capabilities across various tasks, supported by benchmarks such as MMLU~\cite{mmlu} and StrategyQA~\cite{strategyqa}.
 Increasingly, LLMs also serve as automatic evaluators for benchmarks, reducing the costs of human evaluation~\cite{kim2024, shankar2024}.
-However, these evaluator LLMs exhibit biases: they favor low-perplexity examples~\cite{stureborg2024, koo2024}, prefer their own generations~\cite{panickssery2024, koo2024}, and display anchoring effect in multiple judgments~\cite{stureborg2024, eigner2024}.
+However, these evaluator LLMs exhibit biases: they hallucinate plausible but incorrect judgments~\cite{ji2023, tang2024}, favor low-perplexity examples~\cite{stureborg2024, koo2024}, prefer their own generations~\cite{panickssery2024, koo2024}, and display anchoring effect in multiple judgments~\cite{stureborg2024, eigner2024}.

 These limitations are particularly concerning in LLM competitions, where participants may exploit them to gain an unfair advantage.
 Prompt injection attacks~\cite{liu2023prompt} pose a distinct challenge by causing an LLM to behave unexpectedly using a devised prompt, potentially tricking the evaluation system into scoring incorrect answers as correct.
-Variants such as indirect prompt injection attacks~\cite{yi2025, greshake2023} and prompt leaking~\cite{liu2024_pia, perez2022} demonstrate the increasing complexity of such threats.
+Variants such as indirect prompt injection attacks~\cite{yi2025, greshake2023} and prompt leaking~\cite{liu2024pia, perez2022} demonstrate the increasing complexity of such threats.